AI did not replace software engineers.

 - the objection that was waived

-- the filing that sounds right but misses the legal standard that matters
+- the filing that sounds right but misses the controlling legal standard

 - the case summary that reads cleanly and still gets the posture wrong